telerik/ajax-docs/controls/grid/how-to/Common/no-wrap-for-grid-cell-content.md

 ````

->note This functionality is not supported with static headers (UseStaticHeaders = true) and column resizing.
+>tip This functionality is not supported with static headers (UseStaticHeaders = true) and column resizing.
 With static headers the cell content will be clipped if you resize a column to make its width dimension smaller than the longest cell data.
 >